duckduckgo/duckduckhack-docs/frontend-reference/display-reference.md

 More about how templates work can be found in the [Template Overview](http://docs.duckduckhack.com/frontend-reference/templates-overview.html).

-***Note for Goodie Instant Answers:** Several properties below allow you to specify a function datatype, in order to reference a custom handlebars template.
+***Note for Goodie Instant Answers:** Several properties below allow you to specify a function data type, in order to reference a custom handlebars template.
 However, if you intend to do this in a Goodie Perl file, you must pass the name *as a string* in order to work.*

 <!-- /summary -->